- Oops!Something went wrong.Please try again later.

 * In accordance with the guidelines issued by the European Securities and Markets Authority (ESMA), Kojamo provides an account of the Alternative Performance Measures used by the Group in the Key figures, the formulas used in their calculation, and reconciliation calculations in accordance with ESMA guidelines section of the Interim Report

-¹⁾ The formula used in the calculation was changed during the review period regarding current taxes from disposals.
-The comparison figures for 2020 have been adjusted to reflect the current calculation method
+¹⁾ The formula used in the calculation was changed in 2021 regarding current taxes from disposals.
+The comparison figures for 1-3/2021 have been adjusted to reflect the current calculation method

-The outlook is based on the management’s assessment of total revenue, net rental income, administrative expenses, financial expenses, taxes to be paid and new development to be completed, as well as the management’s view on future developments in the operating environment.
+The outlook is based on the management’s assessment of total revenue, property maintenance costs and repairs, administrative expenses, financial expenses, taxes to be paid and new development to be completed, as well as the management’s view on future developments in the operating environment.

 The management can influence total revenue and FFO through the company’s business operations.
-In contrast, the management has no influence over market trends, the regulatory environment or the competitive landscape.
+In contrast, the management has no influence over COVID-19 restrictions, market trends, the regulatory environment or the competitive landscape.

-Kojamo will hold a news conference for institutional investors, analysts and media on 4 November 2021 at 10.00 a.m.
-EET at the company’s head office at Mannerheimintie 168A, Helsinki.
+Kojamo will hold a news conference for institutional investors, analysts and media on 12 May 2022 at 10.00 a.m.
+EEST at the company’s head office at Mannerheimintie 168A, Helsinki.
 The event will be held in English.
-Members of the media will also have the opportunity to ask questions in Finnish after the event.
-Participants are requested to only attend the event in person if they are completely healthy.
+After the event, the media has a possibility to ask questions also in Finnish.
+Participants are asked to attend the event in person only if they are completely healthy.

 The event can also be followed as a live webcast.
 A recording of the webcast will be available later on the company website at https://kojamo.fi/en/investors/releases-and-publications/financial-reports/.

-You can also participate in the press conference by calling:
+You can also participate in the news conference by calling:

 FI: +358 981 710 310